JAlbertoAlonso/Car-Evaluator-Predictor/README.md

 # Car-Evaluator-Predictor
-Construction of a Random Forest model with 99.8% of Accuracy.

-# Car-Evaluator-Predictor
 ## (code file: Car Evaluation - 99.8% Accuracy Random Forest.ipynb)
 ### Description of the construction of a Random Forest model with 99.8% of accuracy using a car acceptability classification dataset.<br>
 Code in **Python 3**.<br>